LinjieLyu/DPI/README.md

 ```
 ![image info](./figures/hotdog_env.png)

+For indoor scenes, use indoor configs.
+Usually the **illumi_scale** hyperparameter for indoor config is 1.0 - 10.0.
 ## Differentiable Renderer Plug-in

 If you want to generate natural environment maps with another differentiable rendering method instead of Mitsuba3, it's easy.
-Just replace the rendering and update_material functions in ./guided_diffusion/measurements.py.
+Just replace the **rendering (forward)** and **update_material** functions in ./guided_diffusion/measurements.py.

 ## Citation
 ```python